 - Lock Your Doors

-- Make certain you update Student Affairs with any new phone numbers for Pioneer Alert (you may opt out of general alerts and get only emergency alerts)
+- Make certain you update your Regroup/Pioneer Alert information with any new phone numbers so you may receive emergency alerts (you may opt out of general alerts and get only emergency alerts)

 Crime Prevention Tips